Skip to content

 XVIII · Luciditao: Lucid Being Is Walking the Tao

-Just as “philosophy” means “love of wisdom” (philo-sophia), “Luciditao” (明在学) names the study and practice of lucid being: to exist lucidly is already to walk the Tao1.
+The way “philosophy” carries the meaning “love of wisdom” (philo-sophia), “Luciditao” names the study and the practice of lucid being: to exist lucidly is already to be walking the Tao1.
 This chapter explains why The Tao of Lucidity needs a disciplinary name, what that name means, and how it relates to existing fields.

 XVIII.1 · Why a Name Is Needed

-A philosophical framework that aspires to be more than a paper or a book, that aspires to become a knowledge tradition that can be inherited, discussed, corrected, and developed, needs a name.
-A name is not vanity; a name is addressability2.
+If a philosophical framework hopes to become more than a paper or a book, if it hopes to become a knowledge tradition that can be inherited, discussed, corrected, and developed, it needs a name.
+A name does not serve vanity; it provides addressability2.

-The name “Stoicism” allowed practitioners across two millennia to recognize one another.
-The name “existentialism” allowed Sartre, Camus, and Beauvoir to be discussed as different faces of a single tradition.
-The name “phenomenology” allowed a methodology to travel across borders and languages.
+The name “Stoicism” let practitioners two thousand years apart recognize one another as kin.
+The name “existentialism” let Sartre, Camus, and Beauvoir be read together as different faces of one tradition.
+The name “phenomenology” let a method cross borders and slip from one language into the next.

 XVIII.2 · Etymology and Meaning of Luciditao